Jason Witten: 2009 season

 Witten recorded his first 100-yard game of the 2009 season in Week 12 against the Oakland Raiders.
-In the 24–7 victory, he had five receptions for 107 receiving yards.
-In the following game, against the New York Giants, he had 14 receptions for 156 receiving yards in the 31–24 loss.
-In Week 16, against the Washington Redskins, he had six receptions for 117 receiving yards in the 17–0 victory.
-Overall, Witten recorded another Pro Bowl season, making 94 receptions for 1,030 yards and two touchdowns while starting all 16 games.
+During the 24–7 victory, he had five receptions for 107 yards.
+In the next game against the New York Giants, he had 14 receptions for 156 yards during the 31–24 loss.
+In Week 16 against the Washington Redskins, he had six receptions for 117 yards in the 17–0 victory.
+Witten recorded another Pro Bowl season, making 94 receptions for 1,030 yards and two touchdowns while starting all 16 games.
 He was given the NFL Iron Man Award.

 The Cowboys finished with a 11–5 record and made the playoffs.
-In the Wild Card Round against the Philadelphia Eagles, he had four receptions for 27 receiving yards in the 34–14 victory.
-In the Divisional Round against the Minnesota Vikings, he had ten receptions for 98 receiving yards in the 34–3 loss.
+In the Wild Card Round against the Philadelphia Eagles, he recorded four receptions for 27 yards during the 34–14 victory.
+During the Divisional Round against the Minnesota Vikings, Witten had 10 receptions for 98 receiving yards in the 34–3 loss.

 2010 season

 Witten banged his head on the turf after making a catch in a Week 2 loss against the Chicago Bears.
 He was forced to miss the rest of the game with a concussion.

-In a Week 15 game against the Washington Redskins, Witten became the fastest tight end to make 600 receptions (125 games).
+During Week 15 against the Washington Redskins, Witten became the fastest tight end to make 600 receptions (125 games).
 He accomplished this with a 10-catch, 140-yard, one-touchdown day at home.
-He received his seventh consecutive Pro Bowl selection when he was named as the starting tight end for the NFC.
+Witten received his seventh consecutive Pro Bowl selection when he was named as the starting tight end for the NFC.

 At the end of the season, Witten was named tight end of the Year by the NFL Alumni Association.
 Overall, Witten finished the 2010 season with 94 receptions for 1,002 yards and nine touchdowns.
 He was named as a First-team All-Pro for the second time in his career.
-He was ranked No. 36 by his fellow players on the NFL Top 100 Players of 2011.
+Witten was ranked No. 36 by his fellow players on the NFL Top 100 Players of 2011.

 2011 season

-Witten started the 2011 season with consecutive 100-yard receiving games in a loss to the New York Jets and a victory over San Francisco 49ers.
-On November 13, in Week 10 against the Buffalo Bills, Witten surpassed Ozzie Newsome to become the tight end with the third most receptions in NFL history with 663.
-Witten finished the season with 79 receptions for 942 receiving yards and five touchdowns playing in all 16 games.
+Witten started the 2011 season with consecutive 100-yard receiving games in a loss to the New York Jets and an overtime victory over San Francisco 49ers.
+During Week 10 against the Buffalo Bills, Witten surpassed Ozzie Newsome to become the tight end with the third most receptions in NFL history with 663.

+Witten finished the season with 79 receptions for 942 yards and five touchdowns playing in 16 games and starts.
 He was ranked 75th by his fellow players on the NFL Top 100 Players of 2012.